fwitte/refrigeration_cycle_exergy/README.rst

     :align: center
     :alt: Topology of the refrigeration cycle

+Find the model specifications and results in the refrigeration.py script and the corresponding `pdf model report <refrigeration_model_report.pdf>`_

 Usage
 -----
 Clone the repository and build a new python environment.
 From the base